johan-remote/johan-remote/README.md

 Hi, My name is Johan 👋

+www.linkedin.com/in/johan-oquendo-26726a323 >

 Bried introduction
+I’m passionate about cybersecurity and dedicated to creating a safer digital world.
+My journey in cybersecurity is driven by a deep curiosity for uncovering vulnerabilities and a commitment to protecting systems against emerging threats.
+I enjoy diving into complex security challenges, whether it’s through ethical hacking, threat analysis, or developing secure code

+Here, you'll find projects that reflect my enthusiasm for security research and building tools that make the Internet a safer place.
+Let’s connect and collaborate to fortify the future of cyberspace!

 **johan-remote/johan-remote** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.